-Tokyo Travel Diary – All about Accessibility
+Tokyo Travel Diary | All about Accessibility

 Back home since yesterday, my thoughts are still in Japan.
-It has been my fourth trip to Tokyo and I will always be in love with this city and its mixture of modern technology and tradition.
-This time I rented a mobility scooter via Marudai Motor Co. which was the best idea ever to get around easily by myself.
+It has been my fourth trip to Tokyo, and I will always be in love with this city and its mixture of modern technology and tradition.
+This time I rented a mobility scooter via Marudai Motor Co., which was the best idea ever to get around easily by myself.

-We flew with Air France to Tokyo Haneda Airport on October 22nd and stayed for 13 nights in a nice AirBnB home in Sendagaya.
-Together with our friend Sue and her two kids we had an amazing time in Nippon.
+We flew with Air France to Tokyo Haneda Airport on October 22nd, 2016, and stayed for 13 nights in a lovely Airbnb home in Sendagaya.
+Together with our friend Sue and her two kids, we had a fantastic time in Nippon.
 As I stayed for almost two weeks, I decided to write several articles about my experiences in Tokyo.
 I’d like to start with the most important topic.
-The accessibility!
+The accessibility…!